mark279455/Battleships/README.md

 The game data is stored in a Board Class.
 The screen positioning and colors are done by a class ScreenControl.
-ScreenControl has static methods for diplaying common information, but the Board class has an instance if ScreenControl in it which controls the seperate data for the player and the Computer.
+ScreenControl has static methods for displaying common information, but the Board class has an instance of ScreenControl in which it controls the separate data for the player and the Computer.

+It is recommended that logging is implemented for development in this project, as printing data to the display, corrupts the display and make things awkward.

 ---